lornat75/case-study1/README.md

     }
 ```

-Send ctrl-c to target and then to headTracker.
+Send ctrl-c to target and then send ctrl-c headTracker.

 Now this is also fine, because the signal handler calls tracker.interrupt() which in turns
 calls targetPort.interrupt().
 This has the effect to unblock all pending read on the port.